 The country selected for the holiday will have an impact on how easily the Court can grant you permission to leave.
 The Court is more likely to grant permission if the country chosen for the holiday is signatory to the Hague Convention.
 The Convention provides security for the return of children who are wrongfully removed or retained in States signatory to the Hague Convention.

-A list of countries signatory to the Hague Convention can be found here.
+Follow the web link for a list of countries signatory to the Hague Convention.

 Non-Hague Country destination